services

 In most cases, employers are required to offer some sort of group coverage continuation when an employee that is enrolled in group coverage leaves the employer.
 However, this is at the full expense to the employee and often with a 2% additional administrative fee.

-• There are also ways to customize who is eligible to participate based on bonified job classifications.
-This is called “customized eligibility” and can allow employers a way to incentivize employees to grow in their role with the company and retain quality employees.
+While most carriers require a minimum percentage of your employees to participate, not all employees have to enroll in the employer-sponsored group health plan.
+There are also ways to customize who is eligible to participate based on bonified job classifications.
+This is called “customized eligibility” and can allow employers to incentivize employees to grow in their role with the company and retain quality employees.

 Yes… We always recommend offering your employees more than one health plan to choose from.
 There is no additional cost and employees usually appreciate options to choose the plan that’s right for them.